KillzXGaming/Switch-Toolbox/README.md

 # Switch-Toolbox
 A tool to edit many formats of Nintendo Switch and some Wii U.

 ## Note not all libraries and files are pushed to this tool YET.
-This is still WIP and not finished!
+This is in BETA and not final!
+Code also needs some major clean up!
 ## Credits

 - Smash Forge Devs (SMG, Ploaj,  jam1garner, smb123w64gb, etc) for some code ported over.
 Specifically animation stuff and some rendering.